ERS Fin Setup

 A performance oriented 2 + 1 setup will have a foiled (aerodynamically contoured) center fin and side fins that are also foiled and long enough to provide lateral movement control, in the range of 2 – 4 inches of height.

 If shallow water and underwater obstacles are not present in the places you will do most of your paddling, and you will not be doing advanced maneuvers in moving water, using a single long center fin can be a practical solution.
 A single fin with 8 inches or more of height provides excellent tracking and stability and is often the fastest setup for a board shaped for racing or touring.
-A single center fin of 4.5" in height can be a good option for surfing in trashy / small waves as it keeps the board loose and there is less chance of the wave grabbing the fin and potentially sweeping sweeping the board when the wave breaks.
+A single center fin of 4.5" in height can be a good option for surfing an inflatable SUP in trashy / small waves as it keeps the board loose and there is less chance of the wave grabbing the fin and potentially sweeping sweeping the board when the wave breaks.

 AVOID POORLY IMPLEMENTED FIN SETUPS

 While the 2 + 1 Fin setup has a long history in surfboard design and is prevalent in various incarnations on SUP boards that do not perform well.
 The idea is to have a large center fin which enhances speed and tracking and two smaller side fins to keep the tail more stable in maneuvers where lateral pressure is applied at the tail - so where can this go wrong?

 One configuration available on a vast number of low cost mass marketed boards with poor implementation is where the center fin is removable and made of molded plastic and the side fins are permanents and very short – usually no more than 2” in height.
 While the layout may look familiar from surfing, the reason this setup exists on so many SUP boards has more to do with commercial expediency, as the boards can be rolled up very tightly when the center fin is removed and the short 2” side fins do not affect the compactness of the rolled board.